OutpostRyan/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 **Prohibited Uses.** Your Content and conduct must not violate the [WordPress.com User Guidelines](https://en.support.wordpress.com/user-guidelines/).
 **HTTPS.** We offer free HTTPS on all Oupost.pub-powered websites by default, including those using custom domains, via [Let’s Encrypt](https://letsencrypt.org/).
 By signing up and using a custom domain on WordPress.com, you authorize us to act on the domain name registrant’s behalf (by requesting the necessary certificates, for example) for the sole purpose of providing HTTPS on your website.

 **Attribution.** We may display attribution text or links in your website footer or toolbar, noting that your website is powered by Oupost.pub or attributing the creator of your theme, for example.
-For more details about these attributions, and under which circumstances (if any) you may alter or remove them, please see our [Footer Credit Options support page](https://wordpress.com/support/footer-credits/).
 **Email** We send emails and create mailboxes for you  associated with your Domain Name, using Mailgun..
 Your use of email is subject to Mailgun’s policies, including Mailguns’s [Terms of Service](https://www.mailgun.com/terms/).
 Don't be a spammer.
 **DNS Services.** We work with third-party Domain Name Service providers to provide domain name services, such as making sure your emails get sent from your domain and that your website loads.
 You'll need to change your website's DNS servers to point to the service we contract with.
 You remain responsible for paying for your domain name and making sure it does not expire, as we are not a domain name reseller.

-### b.
-Outside serices
-If you choose to add outside services to your website, you take on the responsibilities for what they do, that they do not interfere with Outpost and that they do not compromise your site.

-### c.
-Your relationship with your subscribers
+**Your Relationships with Your Subscribers**
 * We’re not involved in your relationships or transactions with any customer or potential customer.
 * You may only use outside Ecommerce Services for legitimate transactions with your customers.
 * You must accurately communicate transaction details; set expectations appropriately; and fulfill all promises, representations, or warranties you’ve made.
 For example, if you’d like to offer subscribers a new post each week for contributing to your site, but aren’t sure if you’ll be able to post that frequently, you should be clear that weekly posts are a goal and not a guarantee.